CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 where :math:`d_i` is the number of deaths at time :math:`t_i` and :math:`n_i` is the number of susceptible individuals.

-In *lifelines*, this estimator is available as the ``NelsonAalenFitter``.
+In *lifelines*, this estimator is available as the :class:`~lifelines.fitters.nelson_aalen_fitter.NelsonAalenFitter`.
 Let's use the regime dataset from above:

 .. code:: python